Only 14 Irish doctors sign Amnesty’s pro-abortion call: reflecting political, not medical, opinion

 She said the doctors who had signed seemed to be “mostly abortion advocates who were looking for abortion to be legalised on very broad grounds” and that many Irish doctors had been disturbed by the overblown and false claims made by Amnesty in regard to Irish maternal healthcare.

-Dr Eoghan White, medical advisor to the Life Institute, said that Amnesty’s campaign reflected the political opinions of medical practitioners, and that the evidence showed that a ban on abortion does not prevent optimal medical care to pregnant women.
+A medical advisor to the Life Institute said that Amnesty’s campaign reflected the political opinions of medical practitioners, and that the evidence showed that a ban on abortion does not prevent optimal medical care to pregnant women.

-“Banning abortion has not caused women to die, a fact confirmed by the Oireachtas hearings on abortion in 2013, where leading obstetricians testified that they did not know of one case where a woman had lost her life in an Irish hospital because doctors were unable to intervene due to Ireland’s ban on abortion,” said Dr White.
+“Banning abortion has not caused women to die, a fact confirmed by the Oireachtas hearings on abortion in 2013, where leading obstetricians testified that they did not know of one case where a woman had lost her life in an Irish hospital because doctors were unable to intervene due to Ireland’s ban on abortion,” the advisor said.

 "The statistics are clear, less women suffer and die from pregnancy related conditions in Ireland than they do in countries with unrestricted access to abortion such as the UK and USA".

 The advisor continued; "Where there is a ban on abortion, we know that doctors can and do intervene to treat women who have a life threatening complication of pregnancy even if that means ending the pregnancy.
 This is largely because, as Dr Sam Coulter Smyth of the Rotunda Hospital has pointed out, this type of intervention is not and should not be considered as abortion.
 We also know that not a single doctor has been prosecuted in Ireland for prematurely ending a pregnancy where medically necessary.